-But Duda isn’t just for mobile; they also help small business owners create well-designed desktop sites with their easy-to-use site-builder interface.
+But Duda isn’t just for mobile; they also help small business owners create well-designed desktop sites with their easy-to-use interface.
 As a plus, Duda comes with an intuitive social media integration and a helpful built-in analytics system.

-They also provide a Custom service, which works best for the largest companies who need the most capabilities from their business website.
+The Enterprise plan works best for the largest companies who need the most capabilities from their business website.

 Yola is a great website builder for small business owners who want the easiest possible experience.
-With Yola, you can create a powerful small business website site with absolutely no code or tech skills in your arsenal.
+With Yola, you can create a powerful small business website with absolutely no code or tech skills in your arsenal.
 In fact, Yola claims that you can make one of their free websites in minutes, using hundreds of professionally designed, customizable templates.

 Pricing: Yola offers a free service, or three separate tiers.
 Each offers users increasing levels of features and support: